 VMware Fusion

-It also provides hardware-accelerated graphics, which allows it to run programs like DirectX 10 and OpenGL 3.3, which in turn allows you to run graphically complex applications like games and their likes.
+It also provides hardware-accelerated graphics, allowing it to run programs like DirectX 10 and OpenGL 3.3, enabling you to run graphically complex applications like games and their like.

 Plus, its unity view mode will enable Windows applications to run like it’s meant to run on Mac.
 It also supports the newly introduced touch bar and allows you to share virtual machines.